5 Ways to Stay Cool in the Summer Naturally with Ayurveda

 nuts, unless they are soaked overnight

-sour fruits like sour apples, sour citrus fruit, sour mango, banana
+sour fruits like sour apples, sour citrus fruit, sour mango, and banana

 overly salty foods like snacks, chips, and processed foods, or even using excess salt in cooking